d-krupke/cpsat-primer/README.md

 Sometimes you will see new algorithms with cool-sounding names in scientific papers.
 While tempting, these are often just small twists on older methods and might leave out key details that make them work.
-If you are interested, there is a discussion about this issue in a paper by Sörensen, called ["Metaheuristics – The Metaphor Exposed"](http://onlinelibrary.wiley.com/doi/10.1111/itor.12001/).
+If you are interested, there's a discussion about this issue in a paper by Sörensen, called ["Metaheuristics – The Metaphor Exposed"](http://onlinelibrary.wiley.com/doi/10.1111/itor.12001/).